dmhendricks/file-icon-vectors/README.md

 All original and derivative content is licensed under [The MIT License](https://github.com/dmhendricks/file-icon-vectors/blob/master/LICENSE) with the following notable exceptions:

 * Icons made by [Freepik](https://www.flaticon.com/authors/freepik/) (listed below) are licensed under the [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/) license.
-* The Apache OpenOffice "orb" logo is licensed under the [Apache License 2.0](https://openoffice.apache.org/license.html) and are copyright [The Apache Software Foundation](https://www.apache.org/)
+* The Apache OpenOffice "orb" logo is licensed under the [Apache License 2.0](https://openoffice.apache.org/license.html) and is copyright [The Apache Software Foundation](https://www.apache.org/)

 If there is an error or omission related to copyrighted work contained in this repository, please [let me know](https://github.com/dmhendricks/file-icon-vectors/issues/) and I will rectify.